 In this case, I added 6 of my own pins and re-pinned 18 pins from this Tribe to my board.

-The same toolbar where you can check your ratio also offers additional features:
+Additionally, the same toolbar where you can check your ratio also offers additional features:

 All – This will show you all pins in that Tribe